Gymnastics at the 1996 Summer Olympics – Women's artistic team all-around

 These are the results of the women's team all-around competition, one of six events for female competitors in artistic gymnastics at the 1996 Summer Olympics in Atlanta.
 The compulsory and optional rounds took place on July 21 and 23 at the Georgia Dome.
 With their dramatic first ever gold medal, the United States gymnastics team was nicknamed the Magnificent Seven.
-The result also meant that the Russian team didn't win gold for the first time after ten consecutive Olympic victories.
 The format had changed slightly from the 1992 Summer Olympics in Barcelona where instead of 6 members, national teams were made up of 7 members.
 Following the rules of what was known as the "7–6–5" format, 6 athletes performed on each apparatus, but only the top 5 scores counted towards the final combined score at the end, dropping the lowest score.

+The medals for the competition were presented by Alexandru Siperco, IOC Member, Romania, and the medalists' bouquets were presented by Yuri Titv, FIG President, Russia.

 Qualification

 The top 12 teams at the 1995 World Artistic Gymnastics Championships earned places in the team all-around competition.